 Jennifer Steven.

-It is always advisable to under-promise and over-deliver instead of the otherwise.
-However, many employees often commit to different tasks and do not fulfil their commitments and promises.
-They are not able to fulfil either because they have over-promised or they simply did not observe their commitments.
-This may affect the company’s customers, profits or the overall effectiveness and efficiency.
+It is always advisable to underpromise and overdeliver instead of vice versa.
+However, many employees commit to different tasks and do not fulfill their commitments and promises.
+They cannot fulfill their obligations either because they have overpromised or have not observed their commitments.
+This may affect the company’s customers, profits, effectiveness, and efficiency.

 Sample warning letter